 “The people never give up their liberties but under some delusion.” – Edmund Burke

 A spectre is haunting the world – the spectre of communism.
-In the US and the UK, two openly socialist candidates, Jeremy Corbyn and Bernie Sanders have their sights set on the top job.
-Everyday, I encounter intellectuals on social media who describe themselves as “Communist” (I regard the difference between socialism and communism to be one of degree not kind).
+Everyday, I encounter intellectuals on social media who describe themselves as “Communist”.

 I must admit to being somewhat baffled by this ongoing fascination with communism, a system that has consistently failed wherever it has been implemented.
 Venezuela is currently suffering severe food shortages , a common ailment of communist societies.